Uranium(III) hydride

 Uranium hydride, also called uranium trihydride (UH3), is an inorganic compound and a hydride of uranium.

 Properties

-Uranium hydride is a highly toxic, brownish grey to brownish black pyrophoric powder or brittle solid.
+Uranium hydride is a brownish black pyrophoric powder.
 Its density at 20 °C is 10.95 g cm−3, much lower than that of uranium (19.1 g cm−3).
 It has a metallic conductivity, is slightly soluble in hydrochloric acid and decomposes in nitric acid.

 Two crystal modifications of uranium hydride exist, both cubic: an α form that is obtained at low temperatures and a β form that is grown when the formation temperature is above 250 °C. After growth, both forms are metastable at room temperature and below, but the α form slowly converts to the β form upon heating to 100 °C. Both α- and β-UH3 are ferromagnetic at temperatures below ~180 K. Above 180 K, they are paramagnetic.

 Formation in uranium metal

 Hydrogen gas reaction

-Exposure of uranium metal to hydrogen leads to hydrogen embrittlement.
-Hydrogen diffuses through metal and forms a network of brittle hydride over the grain boundaries.
-Hydrogen can be removed and ductility renewed by annealing in vacuum.

-Uranium metal heated to 250 to 300 °C (482 to 572 °F) reacts with hydrogen to form uranium hydride.
-Further heating to about 500 °C will reversibly remove the hydrogen.
-This property makes uranium hydrides convenient starting materials to create reactive uranium powder along with various uranium carbide, nitride, and halide compounds.
-The reversible reaction proceeds as follows: